dormando/mcmc/README.md

 * It does not support the various maintenance/settings commands (ie; `lru_crawler`).
   It may gain some generic support for this, but those commands were not designed with consistent response codes and are hard to implement.
+* Does not support the binary protocol, which has been deprecated as of 1.6.0.

 As of this writing the code is being released _early_ (perhaps too early?).
 It may not have proper makefiles, tests, or a fully implemented API.
 The code has been posted so client authors and users can give early feedback on the API in hopes of prodiving something high quality and stable.

+Again, looking for feedback!
+Open an issue or let me know what you think.